All Episodes

 Now, let me ask you a question.

-If, say Blue Cross Blue Shield was out there selling policies that you had to pay for every month for four years, but you didn't get any insurance for four years.
+Can you imagine what Obama would say If say Blue Cross Blue Shield was out there selling policies that you had to pay for every month for four years, but you didn't get any insurance for four years.

-You had to pay into it, but you couldn't file a claim for anything, no matter what happened for four years.
+You had to pay into it, but you couldn't file a claim for anything no matter what happened for four years, because that's what they're proposing.

-This is Obama's pay-go.
+This is Obama's pay go.

-And it's a nightmare.
+It's a stunt and it's a nightmare.

 And Barack Obama runs it.

-I gotta find a soundbite here.
+I got to find a sound bite here.

 It's getting not pathetic.